-This blogging venture is dedicated to promoting and discussing the work of J. Gresham Machen (1881-1937), a Presbyterian theologian, one of the founders of Westminster Theological Seminary, and founder of the Orthodox Presbyterian Church.
-He was a powerful force for theological conservatism in the face of unfaithfulness in seminaries, and an opponent of an expansive State.
+This blogging venture is inspired by the life and thought of J. Gresham Machen (1881-1937), a Presbyterian theologian, one of the founders of Westminster Theological Seminary, and founder of the Orthodox Presbyterian Church.
+He was a powerful force for theological conservatism in the face of unfaithfulness in seminaries and churches, and an opponent of an expansive State.

 Born on July 28, 1881, Machen grew up in a well-connected and moderately wealthy home in Baltimore.
 His father Arthur was a prominent lawyer, and his mother Minnie was the daughter of a prominent Macon, Georgia manufacturer and state senator.
 Raised Presbyterian, his family promoted learning.
 Upon his graduation from Johns Hopkins, Machen spent some time unsure of his direction in life.
 After another year at Johns Hopkins studying the classics, and a summer at the University of Chicago studying international law and banking, he enrolled at Princeton Theological Seminary, while also taking graduate philosophy classes at nearby Princeton University.
 Despite his disdain for some of his seminary classes, he did well, and won a prestigious prize for his academic work.
 The prize came with a year of study in Europe (though he chose to use his own funds for travel rather than the seminary’s), and Machen studied in Germany for a time under Wilhelm Herrmann, who also taught Rudolf Bultmann and Karl Barth.